Arthur John Ditmar

 - Born April 3, 1929 in Winthrop, MA USA

 Before the 1948 season Art Ditmar was signed by the Philadelphia Athletics as an amateur free agent.
-Art would spend three seasons in the minors (1948-50) with the Moline / Kewanee A's and the Savannah Indians winning 29 and losing 22 with a 3.58 ERA for the three years.
+Art spent three seasons in the minors, with the Moline A's/Kewanee A's in 1948 and the Savannah Indians in 1949 and 1950, winning 29 and losing 22 with a 3.58 ERA for the three years.

-The United States Military Service would be Ditmar's home in 1951-52, during the Korean War.
-Art would arrive back at the ballpark in time for the 1953 season, splitting the year between the Ottawa A's and the Savannah Indians going 2-13 with Ottawa but finishing strong with a 7-0 record for Savannah and a 2.43 ERA.
+The United States Military was Ditmar's home in 1951 and 1952, during the Korean War.
+Art arrived back at the ballpark in time for the 1953 season, splitting the year between the Ottawa A's and Savannah again, going 2-13 with Ottawa but finishing strong with a 7-0 record for Savannah and a 2.43 ERA.

-Ditmar would get his first look at the major leagues in 1954 when the Philadelphia Athletics used him in 14 games and he posted a 1-4 record, he also spent time in '54 with Ottawa again, going 6-12 with a 3.56 ERA.
-One of Art's highlights in baseball came in 1954 as he was the winning pitcher in the final game ever played by the Philadelphia A's before their franchise shift to Kansas City.
-"It was a game against the Yankees," recalled the rubber armed right-hander.
+Ditmar got his first look at the major leagues in 1954 when he opened the season with Philadelphia, which used him in 14 games during which he posted a 1-4 record.
+He also spent time in 1954 with Ottawa again, going 6-12 with a 3.56 ERA.
+One of Art's highlights in baseball came that year as he was the winning pitcher in the final game ever played by the Philadelphia A's before their franchise shift to Kansas City.
+"It was a game against the New York Yankees," recalled the rubber-armed right-hander.
 "Casey Stengel wanted to get every good hitter he could into the lineup.
 Yogi Berra played third base and Mickey Mantle played shortstop.
 I pitched six innings and Marion Fricano finished."

 After a 12-12 year in 1955, the native of Winthrop, MA went 12-22 in 1956.
 "In 16 of my losses, the Athletics didn't score more than two runs," he said.
 "I was pitching well but I didn't have a quality team behind me."
-Ditmar did the following season when he was traded to the Yankees in an eleven player swap that also sent Clete Boyer and Bobby Shantz to the Bronx Bombers.
+Ditmar did the following season after he was traded to the New York Yankees in an eleven-player swap that also sent Clete Boyer and Bobby Shantz to the Bronx Bombers.
 Art went 8-3 in 1957 with a 3.25 ERA.
-During his four plus year cruise in pinstripes he went 47-32, leading the club in wins with 15 in 1960, and contributing a 9-8 record to the 1958 team that won the World Series over the Milwaukee Braves.
+During his four-plus year cruise in pinstripes he went 47-32, leading the club in wins with 15 in 1960, and contributing a 9-8 record to the 1958 team that won the World Series over the Milwaukee Braves.

-Ditmar had appeared in three World Series for the New York Yankees, (1957, '58 and '60).
+Ditmar appeared in three World Series for the Yankees]], (1957, 1958 and 1960).
 He went 1-2 in five games with a 3.18 ERA.
-In the 1961 season he was 2-3 and on June 14, the Yankees traded him along with Deron Johnson to the Kansas City Athletics for Bud Daley.
+In the 1961 season he was 2-3 when on June 14th, the Yankees traded him along with Deron Johnson back to the Kansas City Athletics for Bud Daley.
 He played there the rest of 1961 and a few games in 1962, compiling a record of 0-7 and finished out his career with a 72-77 record and a 3.98 ERA.

 Ditmar had spent 13 active seasons in pro baseball from 1948 through 1962.
 Along with his nine years in the major leagues he had spent considerable time in the minors.
 His years spent there show 44 wins and 47 losses in 146 appearances while pitching 854 innings and giving up 813 base hits and 413 base on balls for a 3.86 ERA.